 The COMORELP project (“Collaborative Monitoring of REgional Lifelong learning Policies”) builds on the existing collaboration framework among key regional actors in Europe, with the view to expanding the partnership and developing a transnational interregional Policy Lab (the COMORELP Policy Lab Platform).
-The Policy Lab will comprise educational and training organisations and networks and will aim to assist and encourage transnational exchange of know-how in the design development and evaluation of lifelong learning initiatives/approaches integrated within Lifelong Guidance (LLG).
-It focuses on the role of Lifelong Learning (LLL) to support regional innovation policies that are aimed at socially inclusive economic development with a particular attention to disadvantaged adult groups.
-The project will capitalise on the results of previous initiatives and EU Projects, developing a coherent conceptual and operational framework.
+The Policy Lab included educational and training organisations and networks and aimed to assist and encourage transnational exchange of know-how in the design development and evaluation of lifelong learning initiatives/approaches integrated within Lifelong Guidance (LLG).
+It focused on the role of Lifelong Learning (LLL) to support regional education and training policies that are aimed at socially inclusive economic development with a particular attention to disadvantaged adult groups.
+The project capitalised on the results of previous initiatives and EU Projects, developing a coherent conceptual and operational framework.

 The concrete objectives of the project are the following:

 - To conduct a longitudinal review of LLL policies in each participating region, including a multi-stakeholder self-assessment exercise;

 - To review and synthesise existing contributions on regional lifelong learning and “Learning Regions” approaches to develop a new context-sensitive comparison/benchmarking platform/tool;

 - To pilot a data collection approach to feed and validate the system among the pilot Partner Regions;